zeroknowledgediscovery/zedwiki/jama sdoh.md

 EHR data is generally assumed to be noisy, often with dubious predictive value, if restricted to administrative codes.
 There are limitatiuons to NLP processing, although progress in ML/AI is rapidly changing that.

+Authors correctly note:
+A recent study showed that unstructured data contain about 90 times more SDOH information than structured data13.